Multi-scale Attributed Node Embedding: Abstract

 \section{Abstract}

-We present network embedding algorithms that capture information about a node from the local distribution over node attributes around it, as observed over random walks following an approach similar to Skip-gram.
+{We present network embedding algorithms that capture information about a node from the local distribution over node attributes around it, as observed over random walks following an approach similar to Skip-gram.
 Observations from neighborhoods of different sizes are either pooled (AE) or encoded distinctly in a multi-scale approach (MUSAE).
-Capturing attribute-neighborhood relationships over multiple scales is useful for a diverse range of applications, including latent feature identification across disconnected networks with similar attributes.
+Capturing attribute-neighborhood relationships over multiple scales is useful for a range of applications, including latent feature identification across disconnected networks with similar features.
 We prove theoretically that matrices of node-feature pointwise mutual information are implicitly factorized by the embeddings.
-Experiments show that our algorithms are robust, computationally efficient and outperform comparable models on social networks and web graphs.
+Experiments show that our algorithms are computationally efficient and outperform comparable models on social networks and web graphs.} {node embedding, node classification, attributed network, dimensionality reduction.}